ietf-wg-acme/acme/draft-ietf-acme-acme.md

-the compromise of a certificate key pair allows the attacker to impersonate the entities named in the certificate for the lifetime of the certificate, the compromise of an account key pair allows the attacker to take full control of the victim's ACME account, and take any action that the legitimate account holder could take within the scope of ACME:
+the compromise of a certificate key pair allows the attacker to impersonate the entities named in the certificate for the lifetime of the certificate, the compromise of an account key pair allows the attacker to take full control of the victim's ACME account and take any action that the legitimate account holder could take within the scope of ACME:

 1. Issuing certificates using existing authorizations